MSORlearners/Search-Without-Recall/README.md

+Great idea.
+For a tidy, review-friendly research repo, I recommend adding a few lightweight, standard files:

+* `pyproject.toml` (build + tooling; pins Python version, declares dependencies, configures black/isort/ruff/pytest)
+* `requirements.txt` (simple install path; mirrors `pyproject` dependencies)
+* `.gitignore` (Python, venv, cache, build)
+* `LICENSE` (you already have it)
+* `examples/` (tiny runnable script to reproduce a figure/table)
+* `tests/` (at least a smoke test to ensure functions import/run)
+* `CITATION.cff` (optional now; can remain double-blind)
+* `CODE_OF_CONDUCT.md`, `CONTRIBUTING.md` (optional—nice for public release)

+Below is an updated **README.md** that references these files and matches your double-blind setup.

+---

 # Search Without Recall – Algorithms Repository

-This repository provides reference implementations of the algorithms described in the appendix of the working paper *“Search Without Recall and Gaussian Learning: Structural Properties and Optimal Policies”*.
+This repository provides reference implementations of the algorithms in the appendix of the working paper *“Search Without Recall and Gaussian Learning: Structural Properties and Optimal Policies.”* The goal is to make **Algorithms 1–4** easy to run and verify; additional functions are supportive (interpolation, convergence checks, etc.).

-The code is written in Python and makes heavy use of Numba for acceleration.
-Each algorithm in the paper corresponds to a callable function in `algorithm.py`, with additional support routines for interpolation, convergence checks, and infinite-horizon limits.
+> Double-blind note: author names are intentionally omitted.

 ---